-- 13.1 The Council delegates the decision making power for DRR awards and DHR to the Section 151 Officer and the Cabinet Member for Finance. - The initial recommendations to award or refuse a DRR or DHR award will be made by the Head of Revenues and Benefits to the Section 151 Officer. - 13.3 Final approval will be sought from the Cabinet Member for Finance.
-All recommended awards will be justified by an explanation supporting the proposed decision. - 13.4 Any officer or member involved in the decision-making process for DRR or

-DHR must declare if they have an interest in or association with any organisation which is applying for DRR.

-- The business rates team inform applicants in writing of any decision as soon as possible.
+- 13.1 The Council delegates the decision making power for DRR awards and DHR to the Section 151 Officer following a recommendation from the Business Rates staff. - All recommended awards will be justified by an explanation supporting the proposed decision. - Any officer or member involved in the decision-making process for DRR or DHR must declare if they have an interest in or association with any organisation which is applying for DRR. - The business rates team inform applicants in writing of any decision as soon as possible.
 A revised NDR bill will be sent where appropriate.

-Unsuccessful applicants will be notified that they can appeal the decision - The Council recognises that there will be occasions when the applicant body does not appear to satisfy the criteria generally applied but where the Section 151 Officer and Cabinet Member for Finance may choose to award relief.
-The Council has the ability to depart from its general policy as to granting relief if it sees fit to do so, taking into account the facts of each case and the interests of residents and Council Tax payers.
+Unsuccessful applicants will be notified in writing.